 PART ONE: A GitHub organization owner must install the application for GitHub.

 3. Choose your organization (If you don’t see your organization, you don’t have owner-level permissions.
 Send this article to somebody who does so they can complete this step).

 4. Click 'All repositories' (recommended).

-- Refresh any murals you had open.
+Refresh any murals you have open.
 Now you and members of your GitHub organization can create GitHub issues from sticky notes and text boxes in murals by following part two.

 PART TWO (only after part one is completed)

-- Multiple-select the stickies and/or textboxes you want to send.
+Select the sticky notes and/or textboxes you want to send.

 3. In the popup that appears, click 'Authorize tactivos'.

 4. Use the dropdowns to choose the organization and repository you want to send the issues to.

 5. Search for any labels you’d like to add (optional).
 If you want to use a new label, create it in GitHub first, then reload the mural.

 6. Click 'Send to GitHub'.